 Per the SFF-TA-1002 specification, the Primary and Secondary Connectors are protocol agnostic and are optimized for high speed differential pairs.
 For use in the OCP NIC 3.0 application, some pin locations are used for single ended control nets or power and would benefit from a shorter pin length for staggering.
-As such, the recommended OCP NIC 3.0 card gold finger staging is shown in Table 14 for a two stage, first-mate, last-break functionality.
+As such, the required OCP NIC 3.0 card gold finger staging is shown in Table 14 for a two stage, firstmate, last-break functionality.
+The two-stage finger length is a normative requirement for the OCP NIC 3.0 card.
 The host connectors have a single stage mating and do not implement different pin lengths.